Emmvish/stable-infra/README.md

 ## stable-request

-`stable-request` is a TypeScript-first HTTP reliability framework that goes beyond status-code retries by validating response content, handling eventual consistency, coordinating batch workflows with intelligent grouping, and providing deep observability into every request attempt.
+`stable-request` is a TypeScript-first HTTP reliability toolkit for workflow-driven API integrations, that goes beyond status-code retries by validating response content, handling eventual consistency, coordinating batch workflows with intelligent grouping, and providing deep observability into every request attempt.
 It is designed for real-world distributed systems where HTTP success does not guarantee business success.

 ## Why stable-request?